In Search of Land

 “We have gained our independence, but lost our country” is a twice-told tale in India, Pakistan, and Bangladesh—

-a family forced from ancestral roots near Kolkata, rebuilding in East Bengal, and paying again when 1971 demanded sacrifice.
+a family forced from ancestral roots near Kolkata, rebuilding in East Bengal, and again when the liberation war demanded further sacrifice in 1971.

-It is also a tale of young love and mature love: one cut short, one sustaining.
+It is also a tale of young love and mature love: one cut short, one sustaining the family through decades of turmoil.

 Under the Rainbow